mbcarbonetto/qiime2-session/Hands-on-V2.md

 - Which criteria are we using to filter data by quality?
 Why?

-     **Answer:** We decided to trim sequences at 235 bp because we can see in the *Interactive Quality Plot* that this is the position where Phred score falls below Q20.
-We could have trimmed reads based on *-p-trunc-q 20*.
-This would have delivered a dataset with reads with length variation and DADA2 does not handle this correctly.
+     **Answer:** We decided to trim sequences at 240 bp because we can see in the *Interactive Quality Plot* that this is the position where Phred score falls below Q20.
+We could have choosen to trim reads based on *-p-trunc-q 20*.
+This would have delivered a dataset with reads with length variation and DADA2 does not handle this correctly, so a trimming using the *--p-trunc-len* parameter is prefered.

 - Are we remmoving chimeras?
 If so, which method are we using?

 - What are you expecting as output files?

+    **Hint**: use the --help parameter

 &#x1F536; You can now crate a summary of the results and visualize it using *qiime tools view**

     qiime feature-table summarize \
     --i-table DADA2/table.qza \
     --o-visualization DADA2/table-dada2.qzv \
-    --m-sample-metadata-file /home/Documents/working_dir/files/mapping_file.tsv
+    --m-sample-metadata-file hands_on_files/mapping_file.tsv

     qiime tools view DADA2/table-dada2.qzv